How to Thorn-Proof Your Bike

 Road riders have a preferred pressure that must be maintained over time for maximum efficiency.
 They rack up many miles on pavement that may occasionally have a pothole, broken bottle, or goathead thorn.
 Under low pressure, ‘pinch flats’ may also occur, without any obstacle in the way.

-MTB riders vary their terrain–one day dirt trails, another day lots of bumps and big jagged rocks–so their tire pressure varies accordingly.
-The rockier the terrain, the more pliable you want your tire to avoid punctures.
+MTB riders, on the other hand, vary their terrain–one day dirt trails, another day lots of bumps and big jagged rocks–so their tire pressure varies accordingly.
+The rockier the terrain, the more pliable you want your tire to avoid punctures and increase grip.
 Broken glass isn’t usually an issue, but goathead thorns and cactus thorns are worse.

 So while an airless tire might make sense for a road bike rider, it would take away the ability for MTB riders to adjust pressure for different terrain.
 Enter a new category: the tire liner.

 But it’s still not flat-proof.
 And you can create your own flats, both from semi-inflated tires (pinch flats) and from having your rim liner slide to the side and rough edges puncture your inner tube (anyone have a name for that?).
 And tire liners are no match for goathead thorns.

 Now here’s where it gets really interesting.
 Suppose you took the inflated tire idea, and the foam solid tire idea, and the liner idea, and melded them together into a single product that inflated but was thick enough for goathead thorns?

-The Tannus Armour is a liner–the red part–with 15 mm of the Tannus solid-tire material under the tread of the tire, and 2mm on the sides.
+The Tannus Armour is a special type of liner–the red part–with 15 mm of the Tannus solid-tire material under the tread of the tire, and 2mm on the sides.
 It’s like having most of the advantages of an airless tire, plus the ability to adjust pressure to your terrain.

 Even in the worst case scenario, with a random goathead thorn doing a stealth insertion from the side that goes through tire, 2 mm liner, and inner tube, giving you a flat…you still have 15 mm of solid tire to ride back on, protecting your rim from rock damage.

 5. And now for something completely different…